cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 APB control logic
 ~~~~~~~~~~~~~~~~~
 The APB control logic interfaces with the APB bus to decode and execute commands.
-It handles register reads and writes according to the APB protocol, providing a standardized interface to the system.
+It handles CSR reads and writes according to the APB protocol, providing a standardized interface to the system.

 APB TIMER CSRs
 ~~~~~~~~~~~~~~~

-- APB TIMER registers store the configuration for each 32 bit Timer so that both the timers can work independently
+- APB TIMER CSRs store the configuration for each 32 bit Timer so that both the timers can work independently

   - Mode 64-bit enable, Prescalar count.
   - Reference clock enable and Prescalar enable.